Helping landowners learn from their peers about harvest options.

 How you can participate in this study

-If you are willing to share your recent harvest information with NNRG and OSU, contact Lindsay Malone, one of the project researchers at email@example.com.
+If you are willing to share your recent harvest information with NNRG and OSU click the button below or contact Lindsay Malone, one of the project researchers at email@example.com.

 Contact the researchers